🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Travel-size facial mist or cooling eye gel for a quick refresh.

-Pro tip: Add a tiny “Good Morning” card with the day’s plan (brunch time, spare keys, checkout vibes—kidding, but you get it).
+Pro tip: Add a tiny “Good Morning” card with the day’s plan (brunch time, spare keys, that sort of thing).
 It helps guests feel synced with the household.

 9. Kid- or Pet-Friendly Perks: The “We See Your Whole Crew” Basket